Feb 17, 2025

 • High costs.

-Crypto businesses that conduct KYC checks have a choice of manual and automated procedures.
-Both options are useful for companies, however manual checks come with more risks.
+Crypto businesses that conduct KYC checks have a choice of either using only manual procedures or having assistance from automated procedures.
+Both options are useful for companies, however, relying on manual checks alone comes with more risks.

 The cons of manual KYC checks for crypto

-Costly and slow.
-If businesses employ manual KYC procedures, onboarding times likely take longer, resulting in a lower customer conversion rate.
+Costly and slow: If businesses only employ manual KYC procedures, onboarding times likely take longer, resulting in a lower customer conversion rate.

-Security risks.
-The manual approach leads to a higher error rate due to human involvement (a person verifying documents may not always differentiate a forged document from an authentic one).
+Security risks: A solely manual approach leads to a higher error rate due to human involvement (a person verifying documents may not always be able to differentiate a forged document from an authentic one).

 One possible solution for bringing down costs and speeding up onboarding is KYC automation.
-Unlike the manual approach, automation allows businesses to:
+Unlike relying solely on a the manual approach, automation allows businesses to:

 • bring down associated costs by up to 43% (in Sumsub’s experience)